A performance exhaust does a lot more than just make cool noises. Here’s all of the best tips, tricks and advice in one handy guide.

 Unfortunately, when closed these are even more harmful to power than bungs, and we have seen turbo cars unable to reach even half their desired boost pressure with one of these fitted and closed as they are so restrictive.

-The most overlooked way of reducing your exhaust volume is also one of the cheapest and least restrictive, and that’s cleverly placed exhaust outlets.
+The most overlooked way of reducing your exhaust volume are cleverly placed exhaust outlets.
 Have you ever noticed a lot of race cars have turned down tailpipes so the exit actually faces the ground?
 This is so the sound waves hit the ground and are either absorbed or deflected everywhere, effectively and noticeably reducing exhaust noise.

 Some people take this even further by having a side exhaust exiting from the opposite side of the car to where they know the noise meters are placed.
 A variation on this is to run one silenced side exit either side of the car, splitting the exhaust gas, and therefore the noise, 50-50 between each side.

-On a more powerful car, especially one mapped to still inject fuel when off throttle, the flames can sometimes reach out of the tailpipe, especially on cars with shorter exhausts.
-Things like silencer boxes can reduce the chance of the flames a little, but conversely an exhaust that spits flames generally burns up the silencing material a little faster, reducing its effectiveness after a while.
+On a more powerful car, especially one mapped to still inject fuel when off throttle, the flames can sometimes reach out of the tailpipe.
+Things like silencer boxes can reduce the chance of the flames a little.
+Conversely an exhaust that spits flames generally burns up the silencing material a little faster, reducing its effectiveness after a while.

 Once again, the simple answer is no, despite the common myth saying otherwise.
-Fitting a huge exhaust system to certain cars may have bad effects, but this isn’t due to reducing backpressure, it’s other bad design elements.
-Backpressure is never a performance enhancer; you want as much exhaust gas out of your engine as quickly as possible, which means, especially on non-turbo cars, careful choice of pipe lengths and sizes so the exhaust gas moves as fast as possible out the exhaust.
+Fitting a huge exhaust system to certain cars may have bad effects, but this isn’t due to reducing backpressure.
+Backpressure is never a performance enhancer; you want as much exhaust gas out of your engine as quickly as possible.
+This means, especially on non-turbo cars, careful choice of pipe lengths and sizes so the exhaust gas moves as fast as possible out the exhaust.

 On turbo cars it is simple, as manifold design has less effect and a huge post-turbo exhaust will only give gains with no losses.
 On non-turbo cars, although we won’t go into detail as it’s a hugely complex subject, any low down power lost isn’t down to lack of backpressure, it’s down to the diameter and scavenging effect of the new exhaust design moving the power band to higher in the rev range.

-Most people will have heard to the term screamer pipe, and it basically is a separate exhaust pipe coming from the wastegate of a turbo car.
+Most people will have heard of the term screamer pipe.
+It basically refers to a separate exhaust pipe coming from the wastegate of a turbo car.
 The “screamer” part of the name is due to this pipe normally being unsilenced and incredibly loud.
-As a wastegate doesn’t open until full boost a screamer pipe wouldn’t cause any issues when driving normally or for MOT time, but the noise is almost assured to get you black flagged on track.
+As a wastegate doesn’t open until full boost, a screamer pipe wouldn’t cause any issues when driving normally.
+Or for an MoT.
+But the noise is almost assured to get you black flagged on track.

-There are two solutions to this, either simply plumb the screamer pipe back in to the rest of the system, which would quieten it down but potentially lose you power.
-The other option is to keep the screamer pipe separate, but add a silencer or two to quieten it down.
-This option is the the best for performance and noise reasons, but it adds significant extra cost and weight of the silencers.
+There are two solutions to this.
+Either simply plumb the screamer pipe back into the rest of the system, which would quieten it down but potentially lose you power.
+Or keep the screamer pipe separate, but add a silencer or two to quieten it down.
+This option is the best for performance and noise reasons, but it adds significant extra cost and weight.

-Almost any car built in the last twenty years will need a catalytic converter fitted to pass an MoT emissions test, but unfortunately due to their design they are generally not very free flowing; exactly the opposite of what you want for performance.
+Almost any car built in the last twenty years will need a catalytic converter fitted to pass an MoT emissions test.
+Unfortunately due to their design they are generally not very free flowing; exactly the opposite of what you want for performance.
 There are various ways of getting around this, namely a sports cat, a de-cat pipe, or a cat bypass valve.

-A sports cat is the most effective solution, and basically means a larger freer flowing cat than the standard item, increasing flow without affecting your emissions.
-Unfortunately sports cats are expensive and at high power levels can still pose a restriction, possibly necessitating the need for parallel sports cats, further increasing price.
+A sports cat is the most effective solution.
+This basically means a larger freer flowing cat than the standard item, increasing flow without affecting your emissions.
+Unfortunately, sports cats are expensive and at high power levels can still pose a restriction, possibly necessitating the need for parallel sports cats.

-The cheapest and simplest option is a de-cat pipe, which removes the cat altogether and replaces it with a straight piece of pipe.
-Unfortunately this means it will fail any emissions testing so you will have to refit the car come MoT time and hope you don’t get pulled over for a random emissions spot check.
+The cheapest and simplest option is a de-cat pipe.
+This removes the cat altogether and replaces it with a straight piece of pipe.
+However, doing that will cause your car to fail any emissions testing.
+You’ll have to refit the cat come MoT time and hope you don’t get pulled over for a random emissions spot check.
 And besides, in this day and age, we need our cars to cause less pollution – not more…

-The least common, but possibly the best overall solution is to use an electronic or vacuum operated bypass valve to let the exhaust gas pass the restrictive silencer when needed, but travel through it when the car is being checked for emissions.
+The least common, but possibly the best overall solution, is to use an electronic or vacuum operated bypass valve.
+This lets the exhaust gas pass the restrictive silencer when needed, but travel through it when the car is being daily driven or checked for emissions.

-There is always a lot of discussion about the legality of exhausts, especially about where on the car they exit, and unfortunately it is a real legal grey area.
-What one policeman or MoT tester may be happy with another may not.
+There is always a lot of discussion about the legality of exhausts, especially about where on the car they exit.
+Unfortunately, it is a real legal grey area.
+What one police officer or vehicle tester may be happy with, another may not.
 The reality is excessive noise is likely to get you noticed by the authorities, as will ones exiting from unusual places.

 If you want the least bother, make your car as quiet and subtle as possible.
-But as long as they are quiet and safe enough, side exit exhausts, and even front bumper exits, are not illegal, and some vehicles come with both of these options as standard.
+But as long as they are quiet and safe enough, side exit exhausts, and even front bumper exits, are not illegal.
+Some vehicles come with both of these options as standard.

-There are three types of materials commonly used in exhaust systems, mild steel, stainless steel, and titanium.
-Mild steel is by far the cheapest and is quite durable, but due to its susceptibility to rust and stainless steel prices lowering, mild steel exhausts are rare.
+There are three types of materials commonly used in exhaust systems.
+Mild steel, stainless steel, and titanium.
+Mild steel is by far the cheapest and is quite durable.
+However, due to its susceptibility to rust and stainless steel prices lowering, mild steel exhausts are rare.

-Stainless steel is the most common type of exhaust material due to its resistance to rust (although lower quality stainless steel can still rust), but can be brittle, especially on exhaust manifolds on turbocharged cars.
+Stainless steel is the most common type of exhaust material due to its resistance to rust.
+However, it can be brittle, especially on exhaust manifolds on turbocharged cars.

-The final material is titanium which shares similar properties of stainless steel but actually weighs nearly half as much, making it the material of choice for serious race cars wanting to shed every last kilogram.
-The disadvantages to titanium is that it’s very hard to weld properly, but most of all, cost.
-Titanium They’re generally around four times as much as a stainless system, so full titanium exhaust systems are rather rare and for big budget performance cars only.
+The final material is titanium which shares similar properties of stainless steel but actually weighs nearly half as much.
+This makes it the material of choice for serious race cars wanting to shed every last kilogram.
+The disadvantages of titanium include the fact that it’s very hard to weld properly, but most of all, cost.
+They’re generally around four times as much as a stainless system.
+So full titanium exhausts are rather rare and for big budget performance cars only.

-For many people custom exhaust components are fitted due to changes in the car’s turbo setup, a lack of adequate off the shelf parts, or to make their current system a little quieter to pass track noise regulations.
+For many people custom exhaust components are fitted due to changes in the car’s turbo setup.
+There may also be a lack of adequate off the shelf parts, or they want to to make their current system a little quieter to pass track noise regulations.

 There are countless custom exhaust manufacturers around the UK, all with varying equipment and skill levels.
-So make sure they can build you the exact part you want at the correct size to avoid confusion, particularly when it comes to larger bore piping, as not all companies are able to do it all.
+So, make sure they can build you the exact part you want at the correct size to avoid confusion.
+This is particularly true when it comes to larger bore piping, as not all companies are able to do it all.
 Need some inspiration?
 Check out some of the best sounding cars of all time.